 Launch of NASA's Artemis 1 test flight postponed after issues arise

 After months of tests, troubleshooting and repairs, engineers fueled the Space Launch System moon rocket for blastoff Monday on NASA's long-overdue Artemis 1 test flight — a mission to send an unpiloted Orion crew capsule on a 42-day mission beyond the moon and back.
-But stormy weather, an apparent hydrogen leak and trouble cooling one of the rocket's main engines forced managers to call off the long-awaited launch attempt.
+But after working through a weather delay and a brief indication of a hydrogen leak, trouble cooling one of the rocket's main engines forced managers to call off the countdown.

+"We don't launch until it's right," said NASA Administrator Bill Nelson.
+"I think it's illustrative that this is a very complicated machine, a very complicated system, and all those things have to work.
+You don't want to light the candle until it's ready to go."

 It was a frustrating disappointment for more than 25,000 NASA workers, dignitaries and other guests gathered at the Kennedy Space Center to witness the historic launching, and for thousands of area residents and tourists lining area roads and beaches.